JetBrains/Exposed/.github/PULL_REQUEST_TEMPLATE.md

 #### Description

-**Summary of the change**: Provide a concise summary of what this PR is about.
+**Summary of the change**: Provide a concise summary of this PR.
 Describe the changes made in a single sentence or short paragraph.

 **Detailed description**:
 - **What**: Detail what changes have been made in the PR.